TomKrauss/pks-edit/doc/manual/pksprintf.md

 - `$S` - the last save date of the current document
 - `$c` - the creation time of the current document
 - `$C` - the creation date of the current document
+- `$P` - the name of the codepage (character set) with which the document was read / will be saved by default.